reverentgeek/blog/src/site/presentations.md

 Who says communication has to be dry, dull, and boring?
 Simple, hand-drawn illustrations are a compelling and fun way to engage, inform, and win your audience of readers and viewers!

 I firmly believe drawing is a skill that anyone can learn.
-The amazing thing is, there's no such thing as “bad” art!
+The amazing thing is, there's no such thing as "bad" art!
 With some fundamentals and practice, you can make an impact, and have fun doing it!

 I started drawing about four years ago, and it is now an essential part of everything I do.
 I would love to share with you my bag of tips and tricks I've learned to create illustrations for presentations, articles, videos, and more!